houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 The black walkie is the first version with ESP32.
 It works, but it has quite thick internal wiring and thus congestion inside the walkie housing which makes build difficult and harder to inspect.

-Moreover, black walkie revealed the necessity of board profiles in the firmware code.
-The PTT button and LED pin assignment is switched, and the top-left/top-right buttons are also switched.
-In order to avoid rewiring the units, the firmware supports two different physical layouts.

 ## Project History